hiyouga/Image-Segmentation-PyTorch/README.md

 ## Notes

-The model has be trained from scratch on Tesla V100 32GB*4.
+The model was trained from scratch on Tesla V100 32GB*4.
 Training the model takes 3.6GB of memory and predicting images takes 1.3GB.
 If you don't have enough GPU memory, consider using bilinear up-sampling rather than transposed convolution in the model.

 ## Acknowledgements